glowkeeper/gitHubPresentation/presentation/github.md

 ## What is git?

-Distributed (source code) _version control_ - people work locally, then push and pull changes to and from a central server
+Distributed (source code) _version control_ - people work locally, then push and pull changes to and from a central server (GitHub)

 ## What is Version Control?